 And make sure that it’s accessible for everyone – especially new employees so they can learn about the company and how it operates.

-Use surveys, have a private suggestion box, give one-on-one feedback, have open meetings, etc. Employees need to feel valued and heard otherwise you will only have a high turnover rate year in, year out.
+Use surveys, have a private suggestion box, give one-on-one feedback, offer positive feedback, have open meetings, etc. Employees need to feel valued and heard otherwise you will only have a high turnover rate year in, year out.
+In fact, Gallup proves that employees don’t get enough feedback.
+You may think it’s enough, but your team will care to disagree.

 Make sure the delivery method you choose is based on the medium most effective way to effectively and efficiently convey the meaning of the message.